Here is how to have a perfect day at the Fort Worth Stockyards.

 Check Out The Cattle Herd Experience On East Exchange Avenue

 A must-see!
 The daily longhorn cattle drive happens at 11:30 a.m. & 4:00 p.m.
-Traffic stops, and spectators stand on both sides of the street to wait for the cattle herd to come through with real cowboys steering them down the street.
+Traffic stops, and spectators stand on both sides of the street to wait for the cattle herd to come through with real cowboys steering them down the road.
 The daily cattle drive is a site to see, especially if you’ve never seen longhorn cattle.
-Afterward, and if and only if you really want to get a taste of the cattle, check out the livestock exchange building and the Stockyards stables; you’ll for sure get a whiff or two!
+Afterward, and if and only if you want to taste the cattle, check out the livestock exchange building and the Stockyards stables; you’ll for sure get a whiff or two!

 Shopping On East Exchange Avenue

 MB Mercantile Supply is next door to the Cowtown Winery and has cute stuff.
 I could have spent the whole day just in this store—everything from home decor to edibles to nostalgic items that reminded me of my childhood.
 Almost everything is on the east side of Exchange Avenue and Main Street and across Main Street.
 Shop after shop that offers everything Texas, western wear, Fort Worth souvenir at the General Store is a must-visit.
 Also, the famous boot store – M.L.
 Leddy is in the heart of the Fort Worth Stockyards – so don’t skip that.
 Some stores on West Exchange Avenue have been in the same spot for years.